Diverse Monitor Techniques in Functional Safety

 • Interface integrity: One-way data flow with sequence counters and CRC; no shared mutable state.

-• Deterministic reactions: SAFE REACTION defined, implemented, and verified (incl. watchdog ownership by the monitor).
+• Deterministic reactions: Safe reaction defined, implemented, and verified — including watchdog ownership by the monitor.

 Common pitfalls